lucaslago/okta-openid-samples/README.md

 # Introduction
-The idea of this repository is showing some exmaples about how to use Okta's OpenID Connect (OIDC) feature to secure your applications.
-All thee examples are written using JavaScript and Express as framework.
+The idea behind this repository is showing some examples about how to use Okta's OpenID Connect (OIDC) feature to secure your applications.
+All the examples are written using JavaScript and Express as framework.

 I recommend that you also check the Python example implementation made by onee of Okta's developers.
 You can check it [here](https://github.com/jpf/okta-oidc-beta).